 A live album, recorded at Ahab's Whale, a bar in Spokane, Washington that later was renamed the Viking.
 The concert features Lloyd and his old cohort -- John Powell on guitar, bassist Alan Reinoehl, along with drummer Bob Smith, playing with kind of a weird cosmic, hippie jam-band vibe..
 After the Ron Lloyd band folded in the mid-'Eighties, Powell and Reinoehl formed an oldies cover band called the Valley Boys.

-Lodestar "Lodestar" (Flat Records, 19--?)
+Lodestar "Lodestar" (Flat Records, 1977-?)
 (LP)

 (Produced by Dave Dixon, Paul Lemoine & Ellis Miller)

 Hippie-folkie acoustic-electric twangalizing by an Oregon ensemble made up of Rolf Borchorevink (bass and guitar), Paul Lemoine (guitar), Jamie Luck (guitar), Gary Nolde (drums) and Don Williams (no, not that one) (guitar and piano).
-The presence of studio producer Ellis Miller made me wonder if this was another Ripcord Records-related pressing, and sure enough, it was recorded at the Ripcord studios (credited on the jacket as Portland Records; Miller's longtime collaborator Gene Breeden also sits in on pedal steel guitar for a track or two...
+The presence of studio producer Ellis Miller made me wonder if this was another Ripcord Records-related pressing, and sure enough, it was recorded at the Ripcord studios (credited on the jacket as Portland Records; Miller's longtime collaborator Gene Breeden also sits in on pedal steel guitar for a track or two, as well as Gene Keys on piano...
 This looks super-'Seventies, but probably came out around the same time as their other album.
 [Oddly, a much more clean-cut edition of the band put out a single in 1982, although the lineup had completely changed, as in, not a single musician overlapped with the original group.
 Paul Lemoine was still attached, though, so I guess Flat Records was his private label...]

 Lodestar "This Oregon Country" (Flat Records, 1981-?)
 (LP)